demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 >indicators 22.22.22.22 disabled.
 ### xdr-iocs-set-sync-time
 ***
 Deprecated.
-Set sync time manually (Do not use this command unless you unredstandard the consequences).
+Set sync time manually (Do not use this command unless you understand the consequences).

 #### Base Command